Miko Virtanen: Hamilton Academical

 In August 2021 he signed for Hamilton Academical.
 After making 24 appearances and scoring 1 goal over two seasons, Virtanen left Accies by mutual consent on 9 January 2023.

 Cove Rangers

 Following his release from Hamilton, Virtanen returned to the north-east of Scotland to sign for Scottish Championship side Cove Rangers on a deal until the end of the season.
+Virtanen was released in May 2023 with Cove Rangers relegated from the Scottish Championship.

+Alloa Athletic

+On 20 January 2023, Virtanen was announced at Alloa Athletic.

+Elgin City

+On 31 May 2025, Virtanen signed for Scottish League Two side Elgin City on a one-year deal with an option to extend the contract.